Howl’s Moving Castle (Studio Ghibli Official Website) is a globally beloved animated feature film directed by Hayao Miyazaki, released in 2004.

 Lettie’s Basic Information

-Sophie’s younger sister who works at a cafe in town.
-She is also the cafe’s poster girl.
+Sophie’s glamorous younger sister who works at a bustling café in town.
+She is undeniably the “poster girl” of the establishment, drawing the attention of every man who walks in.

-She has a very flashy appearance, the complete opposite of Sophie.
-However, that may not be what she herself desires.
+She boasts a flashy, confident appearance, serving as the complete visual opposite of Sophie.
+However, the film hints that this glamorous life might not be what she genuinely desires.

 Honey | Voice Actor: Mari Devon